EyasuTeshome/shifttracker/job-search/submit-your-job-searching-plan-and-SMART-goals.md

 Now go to your Student Dashboard and submit your job searching plan and SMART goals.

+**Please make your submission no later than on Wednesday of the week it's due, so that coaches will have time to review it before the end of the block.**

 ------

 _If you spot any bugs or issues in this activity, you can [open an issue with your proposed change](https://github.com/microverseinc/curriculum-transversal-skills/blob/main/git-github/articles/open_issue.md)._